How To Get Rid Of Excess Phlegm In Your Throat

 While mucus is beneficial to your body, excess mucus production can have bad consequences.
 This is especially true if the excess phlegm is uncleared and chronic.

-When you get sick with an upper respiratory infection, a cold, or allergies, the mucus secreted by your respiratory tract becomes sticky, thicker, and denser.
-At that point, it is called phlegm.
+When you get sick with an upper respiratory infection, a cold, or allergies, the mucus secreted by your respiratory tract becomes sticky.
+The mucus becomes thicker and denser.

 What is phlegm?

 Phlegm is a type of mucus that is made in your lungs and lower airways.
-It becomes more noticeable when you have an acute illness or a longstanding illness (2).
+It becomes more noticeable when you have an acute illness or a longstanding illness.

 You may find it harder to clear phlegm out of your airways (your nose, sinuses, and lungs).
 This is because it is so much thicker than mucus.